massmutual/docker-sentry/README.md

 ```

 Copy that IP address, paste it in your favorite web browser and login (with the credentials you created when initializing the database) to get started.

+## Integrating Sentry With Applications

+Once Sentry is up and running locally you'll probably want to test how it works.
+You can do this by integrating it with another locally running application, here's how:

+1. First login to Sentry and click the blue **New Project** button in the top right of your browser window.

+2. Enter a name and click **Create Project**.

+3. Find the applicable **Framework** (if using one) or **Language** your app is utilizing, click on it and then follow the simple Installation & Setup instructions.

+4. Now do something in your app that you know will raise an exception (if your app is super-stable then just add a bit of code you know will cause it to barf).

+5. Within Sentry click on the 'Projects & Teams' link in the left sidebard (it's under the ORGANIZATION heading) and then click on the project you created in Step 2 to see how Sentry displays/aggregates errors.